medicor/egui/README.md

 # Compounder

-A small application to calculate compound annual growth rate (CAGR) and difference between dates using [egui](https://github.com/emilk/egui) for the user interface.
+A small application to calculate compound annual growth rate (CAGR) and difference between dates using [egui](https://github.com/emilk/egui) for the user interface and [chrono](https://github.com/chronotope/chrono) for time calculations.

-Pre-alpha version :smirk:
+For demonstrational purposes only.
+Any other use is at your own risk :smirk:.